Instant Pot or Stovetop Chana Masala – a delicious lighter version of this popular vegetarian fragrant curry.

 - 2 dried red chiles, whole (use 1 if you don't like too spicy)

 - 1 tablespoon of ghee or olive oil - (6 syns)

 - freshly chopped coriander to serve

 - lemon wedges to serve

-- Heat a large saucepan over a medium high heat, add the olive oil (or ghee) and then fry the onion, for a few minutes to soften.
+- Heat a large saucepan over a medium high heat, add the ghee (or olive oil) and then fry the onion, for a few minutes to soften.
 Add the ginger and garlic and continue to fry for a about a minute

-- Add the fresh chopped tomatoes and all the spices (cumin, coriander, dried chiles, garam masala, turmeric, amchoor powder and mint) fry for a couple of minutes, just till the tomatoes start to break down and the mix because paste like.
+- Add the fresh chopped tomatoes and all the spices (cumin, coriander, dried chiles, garam masala, turmeric, amchoor powder and mint) fry for a few minutes, until the tomatoes start to break down and the mix becomes paste like.